ziapeltagames/six-winters/docs/RULES.md

 ## Resource Dice

 Red Bank's raw capability in a resource is represented by a [**pool**](#resource-pools) of resource dice.
 This pool of resource dice fluctates in size and value over the course of a game, as capabilities are used for different effects.
-At the end of each turn, players [**refresh**](#refresh) these pools with a number of dice equal to the value shown on the progress marker.
+At the end of each turn, players [**refresh**](#refresh) these pools with a number of dice equal to the current progress level.
 This is normally 1 to 6 dice, depending on the resource.

 Resource dice are colored as follows: